ricardolsmendes/learning-dbt/README.md

-# learning-dbt
+# dbt Fundamentals

-Resources that I'm using to learn the dbt Fundamentals
+Resources that I'm using to learn the dbt Fundamentals.

 ---